 Basel Youth Hostel: Hip and minimalistic, the dorm rooms have 4 beds.
 The prices range upwards from 45€ but the Basel Youth Hostel is located on the banks of the Rhine River.
 Take a peek here.

 Are your backpacker days and sharing sleeping arrangements behind you?
 Do you want a nice private room, with space and ensuite bathroom in a good location?
 And save some money for fondue dinner?
 Then you need a value for money hotel in Basel:

 Hotel Rheinfelderdorf: Located right in the shopping street, we loved staying here.
 Big spacious rooms, outstanding breakfast and starting at €150 a night, it was an affordable luxury.
 Check availability here.

-SET Hotel Teufelhof: Crisp, clean and spacious.
-How does a 24-hour reception, gym, and fantastic breakfast sound like?
-Located in the Altstadt, this is the place to be.
+SET Hotel Teufelhof: Crisp, clean, and spacious.
+How do a 24-hour reception, gym, and fantastic breakfast sound like?
+Located in Altstadt, this is the place to be.
 See if they can accommodate you by clicking here.

 Luxury Boutique Hotels in Basel

 Do you want to pamper yourself with a luxurious place to stay in one of the most beautiful cities in Switzerland?
 Why not choose one of these amazing hotels: